OSCARJFB/Chess/README.md

 - castling
 - chess
 - chess mate
+- Graphics

 TO BE ADDED:
 - En passant
 - AI
-- Graphics

 KNOWN ISSUES:
-- Alot of garbage input may disrupt movement action.
+- None but probably alot of issues.